bertilmuth/requirementsascode/README.md

 ``` java
 java -cp "helloworld-0.3.0.jar:requirementsascodecore-0.3.0.jar" helloworld.HelloWorld01_PrintHelloUserExample
 ```
-The same principle applys to all example projects: you need to put the example jar on the classpath, and the requirementsascodecore jar.
+The same principle applies to all example projects: you need to put the example jar on the classpath, and the requirementsascodecore jar.

 Note that if you want to use the shoppingappjavafx example in Eclipse, you should use